plenigo/plenigo.github.io/pages/sdks/php/includes/voucher_campaigns.md

 \plenigo\PlenigoManager::configure($secret, $companyId);

 // 2.Step : Redeem the voucher.
-$voucherCode = "X1XZ-12DF-74ZI"; // The voucher code from the plenigo backend.
+$voucherCode = "X1XZ-12DF-74ZI"; // The voucher code from the Frisbii Media Backend.
-$customerId = "EgLUrT56321245687421"; // The customer id from the plenigo backend.
+$customerId = "EgLUrT56321245687421"; // The customer id from the Frisbii Media Backend.
 $useExternalUserId = false; // The external user id.
 $result = CheckoutService::redeemVoucher($voucherCode, $customerId, $useExternalUserId);
 ```

 ### Use case

 Use case for creating and redeeming a voucher.
-The only thing you have to do is creating a product in the plenigo backend.
+The only thing you have to do is creating a product in the Frisbii Media Backend.
 Then you have to replace the company id(e.g.23NuCmdPoiRRkQiCqP9Q), the secret (e.g.Q11DfmzRQcQie3Pp3twzKO32HsV78TngrY2ddvj), the product id(e.g. aitnVIz1503443609941), the voucherCode (R7R2-ZLJX-LDKD) and the customer (YDZKV7DPBH0Z).
 This example assumes you are running in test mode.

 #### Server logic
 The first thing you have to do is configuring the [PHP SDK](https://plenigo.github.io/configuration_php).